datou-tech/datou-k8s/README.md

 This section will walk through api resources in K8 and what they do.
 Because the number of types of resources is so high, we will focus on the basic ones that most developers will need to know.
 You can run `kubectl api-resources` to see all of them.
 ![K8 Primivites](./k8_basic_primitives.jpg)
-Also, of note is that in Kubernetes resources can be managed through kubectl to call the main API Controller and behind the scenes it follows the same conventions.
-The main verbs we will focus on are `get` and `describe`.
+Also, of note is that in Kubernetes resources can be managed through kubectl to call the cluster's API Controller and behind the scenes all resource objects follow the same conventions.
+The main verbs we will use to inspect these resources will be `get` and `describe`. (ie, `kubectl get <RESOURCE>` and `kubectl describe <RESOURCE>`)

 #### Namespaces

 The first concept we will introduce is namespaces.
 Namespaces in K8 are isolated from each other and don't know about each other except in very few instances (ie, k8 services).
-This is important to know because each resource we inspect below may need explicit namespace called out.
+This is important to know because each resource we inspect below may need explicit namespace called out. (ie, `kubectl get pods -n kube-system`)

 ```
     > kubectl get ns